Kyuun-Park-1163899/1163899/README.md

 ## Project Overview

 For my Machine Learning project, I chose the Incident Log Dataset from ServiceNow audit logs available on Kaggle.
-This dataset, with over 141,000 events and ~24,918 unique IT incidents, is ideal as it perfectly aligns with both COMP647's educational objectives and my industry internship project (COMP693), enabling rigorous academic analysis and practical real-world applicationx`.
+This dataset, with over 141,000 events and ~24,918 unique IT incidents, is ideal as it perfectly aligns with both COMP647's educational objectives and my industry internship project (COMP693), enabling rigorous academic analysis and practical real-world application.

 **Dataset Source**: [Incident Event Log Dataset on Kaggle](https://www.kaggle.com/datasets/mithilkotawadekar/incident-event-log-dataset)